 (ii) Distributions from RMT to Rheingold will constitute dividends within the meaning of Section 316 of the Code.

-(iii) RMT will become a party to a Tax sharing agreement with Enron pursuant to which it will make Tax sharing payments based on its taxable income in accordance with applicable United States Treasury regulations.
+(iii) RMT will become a party to a Tax sharing agreement with Enron pursuant to which it will make Tax sharing payments each year based on its taxable income in accordance with applicable United States Treasury regulations.

 (iv) Rheingold is, and shall remain, a resident of Germany for Tax purposes.